 An SSD is honestly the best possible upgrade you can get for a gaming computer.
 Why?
 Well I won’t go into details here but I have a full article on the SSD advantage here.

 Most of you already know the SSD Upgrade and would like to know which drive to buy.
 The 250GB Evo is the prime medium.
 I personally have the 500GB but you may be fine with a 250GB as it will host Windows and many applications and games.
 Even if you get the 250GB SSD you can still get the 2nd 1TB magnetic disc hard drive for all of your storage and downloads.

-The brand new industry busting 6th gen i5 with the Skylake chipset is the best choice for a Power Build under $750 dollars.
+The brand new industry busting 8th gen i5 with the 300 chipset is the best choice for an Intel i5 power build under $800 dollars.
 The i5 passes benchmarks with flying colors continuously and for it’s price, it’s all you need.
-It’s a LGA 1151 Socket and will work perfectly with the motherboard and graphics card paired.
+It’s a LGA 1151 Socket and will work perfectly with the 300 series motherboard and graphics card paired.
 It kills benchmark tests when faced with the AMD.

 This specific i5 is often out of stock due to high popularity so you may have to order it now and wait a few days.
 It’s worth it.
 If you’re wondering why we’re not recommending the i7 for this build, it’s because you honestly do not need it for gaming.
 The hyper threading will not give you a performance boost for the current round of modern games.
 It may in the future, but when that time comes you can upgrade.

-This ASUS H170 board supports the LGA 1151 socket and fits perfectly with the i5 series processors.
+This board supports the LGA 1151 socket and fits perfectly with the i5 series processors.
 You can also put a i7 in it or upgrade later.
 It’s a great board.
-If you decide to get another motherboard be sure to get LGA 1151 for this processor.
+If you decide to get another motherboard be sure to get LGA 1151 300 chipset for this processor.